artsy/docker-images/README.md

 $ docker push artsy/ruby:2.5.3-node-chrome
 ```

+You may need to either add yourself to the Artsy organization in Docker Hub, or use `docker login` with credentials listed under "Docker" in 1password.

 This new image will now be available to add to a Dockerfile like so:

 ```